Beware: MacBook webcams can be used to covertly spy on people

 How did this happen?

-While it is usually possible to do this trick on newer Apple computers or laptops by different brands, it hasn’t yet been proven imaginable.
+While it is usually possible to do this trick on newer Apple computers or laptops by different brands, it hasn’t been proven imaginable.

 In every other document using Washington put up, the previous assistant director of the FBI’s Operational Technology Division, Marcus Thomas, said the FBI has been activating computer cameras without turning on the warning lights for years.